MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 - During the first week of July 2025, 4o mini model has been replaced by 4.1 mini model.
 Existing prompts previously running on 4o mini now run on 4.1 mini.
   - 4.1 mini rates in credits and messages are the same as 4o mini.
   - 4.1 mini supports image and document input.
+- o3 model has replaced o1 model and is in general availability (GA).
+Existing prompts previously running on o1 now run on o3.
 - 4.1 model will be in general availability (GA) in the second half of July 2025, and will replace 4o model.
 Existing prompts running on 4o will run on 4.1 after this update.
-- o3 model will be in general availability (GA) in July 2025, and will replace o1 model.
-Existing prompts running on o1 will run on o3 after this update.